JohnsonL111/quartz/content/posts/asian_phil.md

 The Upanishads start with the question: what is *actually* real?

 Their answer is that beneath everything is a deeper reality called *Brahman*.
 Your inner self, or *Atman*, isn't really separate from it either.
-We suffer because we treat ourselves as isolated little beings when the boundary between us and everything else is not as solid as it looks.
-Liberation comes from recognizing that unity rather than just understanding it as an abstract fact.
+As a consequence we suffer because we treat ourselves as isolated little beings when the boundary between us and everything else is not as solid as it looks.

 > “That which is the subtle essence, this whole world has for its Self.
 That is the true.
 That is the Self.”
 > — *Chandogya Upanishad*